agittins/bermuda/README.md

   goal.
 RSSI is extremely "noisy" as data goes, but the hope is to find ways to smooth that out a bit and get a workable impression of where devices and scanners are in relation to each other.
 Math / Geometry geeks are very welcome to assist, I am well out of my depth here!

-- As yet it doesn't know how to handle iPhones with their rotating MAC addresses, hopefully we can integrate with [Private BLE Device](https://www.home-assistant.io/integrations/private_ble_device/) to solve that.
-We do now support iBeacon, so companion apps such as the one for Android will now work, even with the rotating MAC-address. iBeacon apps on iOS behave oddly when backgrounded (an iOS-enforced oddity), so we don't support that either currently.
-We will have Private BLE working at some point though, watch this space.

 ## What you won't need (if this works for you)